How to Prepare For A Financial Audit

 This is good for you because it means your audit report will be over faster, so you can get back to work.
 Plus, the auditor won’t have to do as much digging around in your private records.

-- Ensure Things Remain Organized
+2. Ensure Records Remain Organized

 When you’re facing a financial audit, your single greatest asset is good organization.
 By having all your ducks in a row, you speed up the process significantly.